kubescape/kubescape/docs/providers/armo.md

 <img src="armo-powered-by-kubescape-logo-grey.svg" width="25%" height="25%" align="right">

 [ARMO Platform](https://cloud.armosec.io/account/sign-up?utm_source=ARMOgithub&utm_medium=ARMOcli) is an enterprise solution based on Kubescape.
-It’s a multi-cloud Kubernetes and CI/CD security platform with a single pane of glass including risk analysis, security compliance, misconfiguration, image vulnerability, repository and registry scanning, RBAC visualization, and more.
+It’s a multi-cloud and multi-cluster Kubernetes and CI/CD security platform with a single pane of glass, Including Kubernetes hardening and compliance, misconfiguration and container images’ vulnerabilities scanning and remediation, RBAC investigator, and more.

 ## Connect Kubescape to ARMO Platform